What is DCA (Dollar-Cost Averaging)?

 Bitcoin's volatility is well documented.
 It's not unusual for the price to drop 30% in a matter of weeks, then recover and push to new highs within months.
 For someone watching the charts every day, this creates an emotional rollercoaster.
 The temptation to buy after a big rally (fear of missing out) or sell during a crash (panic) is real, and both tend to destroy returns.
 DCA sidesteps this problem entirely.
 You buy on your schedule, not the market's schedule, and emotions never enter the equation.

 This discipline matters more than most people realize.
-Study after study shows that the average investor underperforms the assets they hold, largely because they buy high and sell low driven by emotion.
-A DCA approach forces the opposite behavior: your fixed dollar amount naturally buys more bitcoin when the price is low and less when the price is high.
+The average investor consistently underperforms the assets they hold.
+The reason is simple: they buy high and sell low, driven by emotion.
+A DCA approach forces the opposite behavior.
+Your fixed dollar amount naturally buys more bitcoin when the price is low, less when the price is high.
 Over time, this tilts the math in your favor.
 Try the DCA Calculator to see what a consistent buying schedule would have returned over any time period.

 How It Works